tweedegolf/veilig-bellen/README.md

 be context-specific and can include their citizen identification number, their address and their age.
 For more information on IRMA, see [irma.app](https://irma.app).

 **Warning**: each call is still placed using the GSM network, and the voice data is not encrypted by Veilig Bellen.
 Veilig Bellen merely provides a mechanism for call centers to view disclosed IRMA credentials for incoming calls securely.
-Your calls can still be tapped by man-in-the-middle organisations, such as your GSM carrier, VoIP interconnects, Amazon Connect, and national intelligence agencies.

 **Note**: this project is heavily dependent on Amazon Connect.
 It might be feasible to adapt it to another call center as a service provider, but will require significant effort.